sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-02/cp-hana-aa-movielens-02.md

 &nbsp;

-Using the result provided by the previous SQL statement, provide an answer to the question below then click on **Validate**.
+Using the results provided by the previous SQL statements, provide an answer to the question below then click on **Validate**.

 [VALIDATE_4]
 [ACCORDION-END]